vanviegen/warpsocket/README.md

 **Parameters:**

-- `channelName` - - The name of the channel to broadcast to (Buffer, ArrayBuffer, or string)
+- `channelName` - - The name of the channel to broadcast to (Buffer, ArrayBuffer, or string).
-- `data` - - The data to broadcast (Buffer, ArrayBuffer, or string)
+- `data` - - The data to broadcast (Buffer, ArrayBuffer, or string).

 ### subscribe · function